 “When you buy bananas and they start changing colours, freeze ’em and blend with yogurt,” Jamie said.
 That way, you’ll get a smooth and refreshing dessert minus all the unhealthy fat and sugar.

 Interested in seeing more of Jamie Oliver?
-Catch Jamie’s 15 Minute Meals Mondays to Thursdays at 5 p.m.
+Catch his new show, Jamie’s Quick & Easy Food, every Wednesday at 9 p.m.
 ET.